Civilizen/learnPython/README.md

 # learnPython
-# This file inludes my first application writen by Python.
+# This file inludes my first application written by Python.